Welcome to Uppsala!

 Housing

-If you are able to buy a tenant-owned apartment or a house, your chances of finding housing quickly will be much better.
+You can also buy an apartment or house.
 There are many private estate agents who can help you with this.

 Libraries and culture